Intellectual Property and Information Technology Law (LL.M.)

 Course Structure

-The year is divided into two semesters during each of which students are required to take three modules.
-Each module is offered in one semester only and involves 22 hours of classwork.
-Various forms of assessment are utilised in the different modules.
+This is a full-time programme and is delivered in-person at Trinity College.
+It is divided into two semesters during each of which students are required to take three modules.
+Each module is offered in one semester only and involves 22 hours of classwork which is supported by independent reading and research.
+Various forms of assessment are utilised in the different modules to enhance students’ learning experience.
 In addition, all students must complete a research dissertation over the academic year on an approved theme.

 Course Content